-Masitinib is an orally available inhibitor of the protein tyrosine kinase c-kit that is expressed on cancer cells.
-It also inhibits PDGF and FGF receptors, and fyn and lyn kinases (Dubreuil et al., 2009).
+Masitinib is an orally available inhibitor of the protein tyrosine kinase c-kit, which is expressed on cancer cells.
+Masitinib also inhibits PDGF and FGF receptors, and fyn and lyn kinases (Dubreuil et al., 2009).
 Masitinib interferes with the survival, migration, and activity of mast cells, and in this role has attracted attention for the treatment of neuroinflammatory and neurodegenerative disorders.
 Also relevant to Alzheimer’s, AB Science claims masitinib modulates microglia through inhibition of the macrophage colony stimulating factor receptor 1 kinase.

-In 2012, a Phase 3 trial began.
-Conducted in Madrid, it is enrolling 396 patients with mild to moderate Alzheimer's disease into a six-month study comparing 3 or 4.5 mg/kg/day or placebo as an add-on to cholinesterase and memantine treatment.
+In 2012, a Phase 2b/3 trial began.
+Conducted in six European countries, it was to enroll 396 patients with mild to moderate Alzheimer's, comparing six months of 3 or 4.5 mg/kg daily, or placebo, as an add-on to cholinesterase and memantine treatment.
 In 2018, the study was enlarged to enroll 721 people from 118 sites in 21 mainly European countries, and added a dose escalation group receiving 4.5 mg/kg daily for three months, then 6 mg/kg, with a matching placebo group.
 The 3.
 5 mg/kg group was discontinued.
-Cognition as measured by ADAS-cog and global function as measured by the ADCS-ADL are coprimary outcome measures.
-The trial is expected to run through 2015.
+Cognition as measured by ADAS-cog and global function as measured by the ADCS-ADL were co-primary outcome measures.

 In addition, masitinib was evaluated in Spain for amyotrophic lateral sclerosis as an add-on therapy to riluzole.
 This trial started in January 2013 as a Phase 2 with 45 patients but later was expanded into a Phase 3 study with 349 patients (see clinicaltrials.gov).
 The company reported that 48 weeks of 4.5 mg/kg/day slowed loss of motor abilities, except in patients with rapid progression (May 2017 news; Mora et al., 2019).
 Patients in the trial were eligible to continue masitinib.
 After six years, masitinib extended survival by two years in the subset of patients with mild symptoms at the start of treatment and who were not fast progressors (Mora et al., 2021).
 It did not affect survival in the overall study population.
 In October 2020, a confirmatory Phase 3 study began evaluating 48 weeks of 4.5 and 6 mg/kg or placebo in 495 participants with mild to moderate symptoms.
 It will run through 2022.